Hopkins School: Facilities

 Baldwin Hall is the original building of the present campus.
 It has four floors, including the basement.
 It houses a computer lab, the language lab, and the Calarco Library.
 The library is a two floor, 14000 sqft space with group study rooms, an art gallery, and a faculty reading room.

-Hopkins House houses the Admission Office, Business Office, College Counselling Office, and the Technology Department.
-This building was named for Edward Hopkins, Hopkins' first benefactor.
-It was finished in 1927 with the original intention of having it become a dormitory for boarding students.
-The program was abandoned in the 1930s due to insufficient enrollment.

 The Kneisel Squash Center was originally built as an all-purpose gym in 1935 and named the Reigeluth Gym in honor of a trustee.
 It was designed by the architect Douglas Orr.
 In 2010, it was converted into a squash center, housing six squash courts.

-Lovell Hall held the Townshend Auditorium, drama and video production classrooms, two multipurpose classrooms, the Razor 's office, and teachers' offices.
+Lovell Hall held the Townshend Auditorium, classrooms, and offices.
 The building was named after longtime headmaster George Lovell, who led the school in the first half of the 20th century.
 It was constructed in 1960 with funds raised during the school's tercentenary.
-It is currently going under renovation, and will be replaced with a new Performing Arts Center in 2024.
+It underwent renovation, and was replaced with the new Academic and Performing Arts Center in 2024.

+The Academic and Performing Arts Center (APAC) has a theater, practice performance spaces, costume studios, language and social science classrooms, and common spaces.
+It was constructed in 2025.

-Malone Science Center is at the center of campus and houses the science classrooms and labs.
-Donated by John C. Malone, it is named for Malone's father, Daniel Malone.
-It was opened for students in 1999 and has three floors of classrooms and labs.
+The Malone Science Center is at the center of campus and houses the science classrooms and labs.
+Donated by John C. Malone, it was opened for students in 1999 and has three floors of classrooms and labs.
+In 2025, a new robotics lab was constructed with areas for 3D printing, machining, and more.

 Heath Commons is a two-story building that houses the school dining hall and a student lounge.
 Heath Commons was designed by the S/L/A/M collaborative.
 It was completed in 2003 and won a Connecticut Design Award in 2005.

 Thompson Hall was opened on 30 November 2009 on the former site of one of the upper playing fields.
 It is named for Mary Brewster Thompson, a long-time head of the Prospect Hill School.
-The three-story building has two floors of classrooms, as well as large studio art studios, pottery, photography, wood shop, and choral and orchestral spaces.
-This building houses the advisories for the seventh and eighth grades.
+The three-story building has two floors of classrooms, as well as art studios, pottery, photography, wood shop, and choral and orchestral spaces.

+The Walter Camp Athletic Center is a two story gymnasium.
+On the first floor resides 4 indoor basketball and volleyball courts, the trainers (health center), lockers and changing rooms, and a 25 yard pool (under renovation in 2026).
+From two stairwells, the upper floor can be accessed, containing a gym facility, and poolside bleachers.